 Making good choices about technology is more than just using internet filters and limiting “screen time.”
 It’s about developing wisdom, character, and courage in the way we use digital media, rather than accepting technology’s promises of ease, instant gratification, and the world’s knowledge at our fingertips.
 And it’s definitely not just about the kids.
-We need to ask deeper questions: Who do we want to be as a family?
-How does our use of a particular technology move us closer or farther away from that goal?
-This book is for anyone who has felt their family relationships suffer or their time slip away amid technology’s distractions, and wants to reclaim real life in a world of devices.
-With original research from Barna Group.
+What started with the best-selling book The Tech-Wise Family is now a set of resources to help parents, teens, churches, and teams reclaim real life in a world of devices.
+Andy’s daughter Amy Crouch contributes her own distinctive 19-year-old voice in My Tech-Wise Life, and a video series helps groups think through their own choices together.
+In partnership and with original research from Barna Group.

 A vision for family life and faith and character so compelling and inspiring that it made me weep, made me reconsider many aspects of our home, made me profoundly thankful for this beautiful and important book.

 — Shauna Niequist, author of Present over Perfect and Bread & Wine

 If you aren't sure how to put technology in its 'proper place' in your home, Andy will guide you and challenge your thinking.

 — Mark Batterson, author of The Circle Maker; lead pastor, National Community Church

 Andy's message and model have strengthened our commitment to use technology to unite—and not divide—our family.

 — Kara Powell, executive director, Fuller Youth Institute; coauthor of Growing Young